Paperspace/Docs/get-started/quick-start/README.md

    --projectId <your-project-id>
    ```

    (To see a list of your projects and `projectIds` you can run `gradient projects list`.
-To see a list of Workflows within a project you can run `gradient workflows list --projectId <your-project-id>`.)
+   To see a list of Workflows within a project run `gradient workflows list --projectId <your-project-id>`.)

 4. **Download or copy the sample Workflow Spec from the web interface to your computer**